 ▶Learn how to make delicious hambagu at home!

-The super popular soul food of Japan, oyakodon is a chicken and egg rice bowl.
-Oyako (親子) means parent and child, and don (丼) means a bowl, so it is referred to a parent-and-child-rice-bowl.
-The bowl has bit-sized chicken pieces and soft-cooked eggs as the main ingredients, cooked with sliced onions and soy sauce-based broth soup.
+The super popular comfort food of Japan, oyakodon is a chicken and egg rice bowl.
+Oyako (親子) means parent and child, and don (丼) means a bowl (and usually implies something served over rice), so it is literally the “parent-and-child-rice-bowl”.
+The bowl has bite-sized chicken pieces and soft-cooked eggs as the main ingredients, cooked with sliced onions and soy sauce-based broth soup.
 Oyakodon is served with white rice in a bowl.
 The recipe is easy to make for everyone, using basic ingredients.
 You can also try oyakodon at many restaurants or famous Gyudon (牛丼) chain restaurants.

 Oyakodon Recipe